-- 1. Limit the number of accesses onto the rural road network in order to minimize potential conflicts between vehicles travelling on the road and those accessing the road. - 2.
-Rural subdivisions shall contribute to the upgrades and intersection improvements to the rural road network through a levy, yet to be established by Greenview. - 3.
-Use of the rural road network by heavy truck traffic is discouraged in order to minimize the conflict between commercial and non-commercial vehicle traffic. - 4.
-Separate pedestrian and equestrian traffic from vehicular traffic by encouraging and permitting the development of bridle paths along the outer edge of a rural road right-of-way for the use of pedestrians and equestrians.
+Limit the number of accesses onto the rural road network in order to minimize potential conflicts between vehicles travelling on the road and those accessing the road by directing new approaches to internal subdivision road network when possible, during future subdivision or development approvals.

+- 2. Rural subdivisions shall contribute to the upgrades and intersection improvements to the rural road network through a levy, yet to be established by Greenview. - 3.2.
+Impacts to the Use of the rural road network by heavy truck traffic will be considered when approving development permits and haul routes and road use agreements may be required is discouraged in order to minimize damages or the conflict between commercial and non-commercial vehicle traffic. - 4.3.
+Separate pedestrian and equestrian traffic from vehicular traffic by encouraging and permitting the development via the development of bridle paths along the outer edge of a new internal subdivision rural road right-of-way and linkage with regional trail development as for the plan area is developed.use of pedestrians and equestrians.